Skip to main content

 When you’re working out, it’s important to hit all the major muscles in the body, from your arms and upper body down to your abs, back, and legs.
 In addition to feeling great, muscles play an important role in the movement of your body and contribute to your overall health.

-Exercise in general can help keep your heart healthy, but you’ll want to pay close attention to building the large muscles in your body—the largest of which is your gluteus maximus, otherwise known as your glute muscles, or simply your glutes.
+Exercise in general can help keep your heart healthy, but you’ll want to pay close attention to building glute muscles in your body—the largest of which is your gluteus maximus, otherwise known as your glute muscles, or simply your glutes.

 WHY FOCUS ON GLUTE MUSCLES?